-Also in this area ‘Kai Bae Wine Gallery’ is a good place to stock up on hard to find imported beers & wines and they have an outdoor seating area if you fancy a coffee or snack.
-But bear in mind that wine in Thailand is very expensive due to high taxes, far better to stick a couple of bottle of your favourite tipple in your suitcase before you leave home.
+Also in this area ‘Kai Bae Wine Gallery‘ is a good place to stock up on hard to find imported beers & wines.
+Plus they have an excellent restaurant with good coffee, plus tapas, cocktails etc. But bear in mind that wine in Thailand is very expensive due to high taxes, far better to stick a couple of bottle of your favourite tipple in your suitcase before you leave home.
 The restaurant of the same name adjacent to the bottle shop is one of my favourites on the island.
 It’s not a place for fine dining but they do the simple things well.
 Some great tapas and European dishes plus a good beer selection.

 A stone’s throw away the Funky Monkey is a eclectic little coffee-shop / bar / restaurant which does the only Pina Colada Ice Cream rolls on the island.